shabados/database/README.md

 # Build

 It is possible to make small changes and build a database from the JSON files and in reverse to make batch changes and build the JSON files from the database.
+Additionally, *some* SQLite files can be imported.

 ## Database